andrewjleung/ply/README.md

 `ply` aims to be a tool for me.
 It prioritizes:

-1. _Instantaneousness_ - track/update an application in as few steps as possible
+1. **Instantaneousness**: track/update an application in as few steps as possible
-2. _Programmability_ - both in terms of implementing CLI features and interfacing it with other command-line utilities like `fzf`
+2. **Programmability**: both in terms of implementing CLI features and interfacing it with other command-line utilities like `fzf`
-3. _Simplicity_ - applications are just simple text documents
+3. **Simplicity**: applications are just simple text documents
-4. _Hoarder-satisfaction_ - keep track of every step of every application and the details of each job listing
+4. **Hoarder-satisfaction**: keep track of every step of every application and the details of each job listing

 ## Job Board Support